thatmarcel/beepserv-rewrite/README.md

 - **Controller**: This hooks into `SpringBoard` (which makes sending notifications easier) and manages basically everything, including the relay connection
 - **IdentityServices**: The part that hooks into `identityservicesd` and handles the generation of validation data

-The app is pretty simple at the moment and does not have an icon yet.
+The app is pretty simple and does not have an icon yet.

-The code doesn't contain many comments as of now.

 Also, this rewrite has only been tested on a device with a rootful jailbreak so far (but it should work on rootless configurations too?)